-Frequently referred to as Florida probate tax, the estate tax is a tax on your right to transfer property upon your death.
-It consists of an accounting of everything you own or have certain interests in as of the date of death (Refer to Form 706).
+Frequently referred to as the Florida probate tax, the estate tax is a tax on your right to transfer property upon your death.
+It consists of an accounting of everything you own or have certain interests in as of the date of death.

 As a result, it is essential to understand the role of estate taxes in Stuart probate cases.
 This knowledge may help family members gain an understanding of their expected inheritance as well as assist personal representatives in fulfilling their legal obligations.
 To learn more, reach out to an experienced probate lawyer.